devTourad/devTourad/README.md

 </h1>

-I'm Tourad dah a 19-year-old tech enthusiast with a passion for programming and web app development.
+I'm Tourad dah tech enthusiast with a passion for programming and web app development.
 I've been immersed in the world of technology, constantly learning and building new projects.
 Currently, Curently I study at the Higher Institute of Accounting and Institutional Management, specializing in management Informatique Technelogie(IT),aiming to combine my skills in web technologies and  Cyber security  to create innovative solutions.

 ## 🎓 Education